robj411/p2_drivers/README.md

 begin with, due to limited supply.
 They are often low at the end, due to depleted demand.

+Using the method illustrated in Figure <a href="#fig:vaxratemx">5.4</a>, we estimate how many countries per income group surpassed an average maximum rate of 0.5% of the population per day: 7% of HICs, 2% of UMICs, and 5% of LLMICs.

 <div class="figure">

 <img src="README_files/figure-gfm/vax_rate_MX.png" alt="Vaccine administration in Mexico.
 The blue line shows the average rate over the whole vaccination campaign.
 The yellow line shows the average rate when administration was rate limiting." width="50%" />